As you well know, your students need to have a clear understanding of prefixes and suffixes.

 Create a Word Tree Bulletin Board With Prefixes and Suffixes

-Then, make a list of all of the prefixes that could go with that base word.
-Put those to the left of the base word to demonstrate the fact that prefixes come before the base word.
+2. Branches: Make a list of all the prefixes that could go with that base word.
+Put those to the left of the base word to demonstrate that prefixes come before the base word.

 Students can always refer back to this tree if it is left in the room throughout the unit, and practice making words using the lists developed.